FCOO/fcoo-moment/README.md

 All but `en` and `kl` are included by adding the files in `overrides.moment.main` in `bower.json` `kl` are in `/src/kl.js` **BUT IT IS NOT READY** - for now it is only a copy of `da`

+When [fcoo-global-events] `languagechanged` is fired
-The language are changed when `window.fcoo.events` event `languagechanged` is fired using [Moment customization](http://momentjs.com/docs/#/customization/)
+1. The language are changed using [Moment customization](http://momentjs.com/docs/#/customization/)
+2. The list of available timezones are translated using [i18next]
+3. The [fcoo-global-events] `datetimeformatchanged` is fired

 ## Packages
 The following packages are installed